-Thermocouple measurements are error prone.
+Note: Thermocouple measurements are error prone.
 There may be faulty connections, wrong (extension) cables and settings in MC6-Ex.
-If unsure, see chapter Thermocouple Connections on page 28 and study thermocouple literature.
+If unsure, see chapter Thermocouple Connections and study thermocouple literature.

-TEMPERATURE MEASUREMENT (RTD)
+Temperature Measurement (RTD)

 Check the sensor type.
 Make sure you select the same sensor type as is connected to MC6-Ex.
 Otherwise your measurement results are unreliable.